 - Please describe how you have been intentional, engaging family and community resources to enhance student learning and student success.
 How do you build relationships with parents and community members?

 - What experiences or activities have been most beneficial to your professional knowledge, skills, and practice?
 How have you contributed to the professional development of your colleagues?
 How has your professional growth made a difference for your school or university, your students, and your community?
 Include examples.

-- How do you address issues of diversity in your curriculum and instruction and in other interactions with students?
+- How do you address issues of diversity in your interactions with students?
 What is the result of such efforts?
 How does your approach to diversity affect your work?

-- If you have not already done so, tell a story about how your approach to teaching made a difference for a student or a group of students.
+- If you have not already done so, tell a story about how your work has made a difference for a student or a group of students.

-- What advice would you give to someone entering the profession on how to attain teaching excellence?
+- What advice would you give to someone entering the profession on how to attain excellence?

 E. LETTERS OF ENDORSEMENT